 - In a B2B context, marketers should be able to visualize how a customer uses your offering and how your clients make money or save money with it.
 Some clever person at a bank I deal with figured out a way to display on the website how much money it has paid its clients in interest!
 To people inside the bank, this would have been just another statistic, but to a savvy marketer, it represented proof of the value it posed to every customer with a savings account.

 - Reality is, it takes time for good marketing to work.
 So let a marketer have a set amount of time in which to perform and at the end of that time, ask to see results.
 It takes patience to do this, but if you prematurely stop someone’s effective marketing, you’re taking a gamble with someone else’s idea and that dissonance caused by a switch in message will be reflected in your sales funnel for some length of time.

+If you can relate to any of these issues, hopefully these tips can help you detect when someone pitches you a marketing idea as a form of experimentation or one that doesn’t actually fit your business needs.
 I think that the last line of Elliot’s blog post sums up my post too: “The business problem to be solved could just require a screwdriver.”
 Mediocre marketers should heed his warning and put away their hammers.
-I have been told that I’m the type of marketer that produces the right tool for the job.
+Marketers would be wise to put thought into getting the right tool for the job.

 Click below to learn about how we identify insights and report Marketing metrics your business cares about.